cristalnetwork/inkiri-eos-contracts/README.md

 CristalNetwork EOSIO Smart Contracts
 =

 This is a step by step guide to launch an instance of CristalNetwork Bank DApp.
 The doc will cover both deploying options:
-  - deploying the Smart Contract on local blockchain and
+  - deploying the Smart Contract on Local Single-Node Testnet and
   - deploying the Smart Contract on Jungle Testnet.

-> **IMPORTANT note**: If you are going to run a local blockchain you should install and run **Hyperion History API** after installing the node.
+> **IMPORTANT note**: If you are going to run a Local Single-Node Testnet you should install and run **Hyperion History API** after installing the node.
 Please refer to [this link]([https://github.com/eosrio/Hyperion-History-API](https://github.com/eosrio/Hyperion-History-API)) and [this link](https://docs.eosrio.io/install/) for further information.
+> **IMPORTANT note 2**: After releasing this doc I found [this guide about installing and running a Local Single-Node Testnet](https://developers.eos.io/manuals/eos/latest/nodeos/usage/development-environment/local-single-node-testnet).

 This doc will try to guide you through:
 1. Setting up the EOSIO dev environment,
-1. Running local blockchain
+1. Running Local Single-Node Testnet
 1. Creating EOSIO accounts
 1. Compiling EOSIO Smart Contracts
 1. Deploying Dapp (Smart Contracts for CristalNetwork Bank Instance)